amplience/dc-delivery-sdk-js/README.md

 ## Usage

-This sdk supports browser and node.js applications using ES6 or CommonJS style imports.
+This SDK supports browser and Node.js applications using ES6 or CommonJS style imports.

 ES6: